kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 This design aims to efficiently utilize fabric devices, prioritizing node-local devices to improve performance.
 The composable controller manages fabric devices that can be attached and detached.
-Therefore, it publishes a list of fabric devices as `ResourceSlices`.
+Therefore, it publishes a list of free fabric devices as `ResourceSlices`.

 The structure we are considering is as follows: